 While most travellers think of Kyoto as the old capital, fewer recognize that Nara was once the Japanese capital, too.
-If you’re even the least bit interested in the history of Japan, this lovely small city is a necessary stop in any Japan travel plan.
+If you’re even the least bit interested in the history of the Land of the Rising Sun, this lovely small city is a necessary stop for any trip to Japan.

 Nara houses many historical treasures from ancient temples to a sprawling park with thousands of free-roaming deer in the heart of the city.
 Besides choosing what attractions to see though, you’ll need to figure out where to stay in Nara.